ericgibert/supersid/docs/ConfigHelp.md

 This section groups most of the parameters identifying your SuperSID monitor.
 Some optional parameters offer the possibility to change some default values used by the program.

 ### Monitor Identification ###
-  * contact:  email of the SuperSID owner
+  * contact: email or phone number of the SuperSID owner.
+Mandatory.
-  * site_name:
+  * site_name: unique identification of the SuperSID monitor.
+Mandatory.
   * monitor_id:
   * longitude:
   * latitude: